cut and sew services

 You can also shop online for your own fabric, and then have it shipped directly to us.
 Please give us a heads up if you’re doing that.
 Also, if you look at a fabric online and are unsure if it’s a good choice, email me a link to the fabric, and tell me what style you’re thinking about, and I’ll do my best to advise you.

-Some online resources we love
+some online fabric resources we love

 www.fabric.com - probably the single best website for consistently good quality fabrics, with a wide selection, excellent customer service.
 They do a great job of describing their fabric accurately.